Caught on camera: What was that mysterious 'boom' heard in Bengaluru? An exploding meteor?

 What are Meteoroids?

-Meteoroid are significantly smaller than asteroids, and range in size from small grains to one-meter-wide objects.
+Meteoroid are significantly smaller than asteroids and range in size from small grains to one-meter-wide objects.
 Objects smaller than this are classified as micrometeoroids or space dust.
 Most are fragments from comets or asteroids, whereas others are collision impact debris ejected from bodies such as the Moon or Mars.

 Effect on atmosphere